hellohaptik/docs_haptik/docs/bot-builder/basic/chat-middle.md

 - Ensure that all your nodes have been sufficiently trained so that your bot can answer correctly.
 You can go through the user says guidelines [here](https://docs.haptik.ai/bot-builder/basic/user-says-guidelines).

-- To upload a large number of FAQs at once, you may use the [bulk upload feature](https://docs.haptik.ai/bot-builder/basic/general-nodes).
+- To upload a large number of FAQs at once, you may use the [**bulk upload feature**](https://docs.haptik.ai/bot-builder/basic/general-nodes).
 However, make sure that all good conversation designer practices like follow-ups are implemented within your content.

 - Ensure that follow-up feedback doesn’t jump in too early and obscure your follow up QRs.
 Remember: QRs aren’t persistent.